Macedonian front: Military operations

-German Emperor Wilhelm II in his telegram to Bulgarian Tsar Ferdinand I stated: “Disgraceful!
+German Emperor Wilhelm II, in his telegram to Bulgarian King Ferdinand I, stated: "Disgraceful!
 62,000 Serbs decided the war!"
 On 29 September 1918, the German Supreme Army Command informed Wilhelm II and the Imperial Chancellor Count Georg von Hertling, that the military situation facing Germany was hopeless.
 Ferdinand I abdicated and went into exile on 3 October.

-The British Army headed east towards the European side of the Ottoman Empire, while the French and Serbian forces continued north and liberated Serbia, Albania and Montenegro.
-The British Army neared Constantinople and with no serious Ottoman forces to stop it the Ottoman government asked for an armistice (the Armistice of Mudros) on 26 October; Enver Pasha and his partners had fled several days earlier to Berlin.
-The Serbo-French Army re-captured Serbia and overran several weak German divisions that tried to block its advance near Niš.
-On 3 November Austria-Hungary was forced to sign an armistice on the Italian front and the war there ended.
-On 10 November, d'Esperey's army crossed the Danube river and was poised to enter the heartland of Hungary.
-At the request of the French general, Count Károlyi, leading the Hungarian government, came to Belgrade and signed another armistice, the Armistice of Belgrade.
+The British army headed east towards the European side of the Ottoman Empire as the French and Serbian forces continued north and liberated Serbia, Albania and Montenegro.
+The British army neared Constantinople, and with no Ottoman forces capable of stopping it, the Ottoman government asked for an armistice (the Armistice of Mudros) on 26 October; Enver Pasha and his partners had fled several days earlier to Berlin.
+The Serbo-French army recaptured Serbia and overran several weak German divisions that tried to block its advance near Niš.
+On 3 November, Austria-Hungary was forced to sign an armistice on the Italian front ending the war there.
+On 10 November, d'Espèrey's army crossed the Danube river and was poised to enter the heartland of Hungary.
+At the request of the French General, Count Mihály Károlyi, leading the Hungarian government, came to Belgrade and signed another armistice, the Armistice of Belgrade.